ear2earGrin/legaldocs/Service Contract PeakShift - interviewer.md

 3. To receive any documents necessary for the proper performance of its duties under this agreement;

 4. To use at its expense the services of other persons or companies to accomplish the intention of this Contract being responsible for their actions as if taken by **SERVICE PROVIDER**.
+5. To request from the CLIENT an approval for additional interviews after the first interview has been concluded and the information gathered from it handled to the CLIENT.

 ### Art.
 7. SERVICE PROVIDER's obligations